duda

 When sending out promotional emails, always remember to add an unsubscribe link.

-7. Review all your client's website forms.
+7. Review all of your client's website forms

 There are a few different forms they might have on their site:

-• Active Opt-In: Active opt-in forms require users to manually check a box that indicates they give their consent to receive emails.
+• Active opt-in: Active opt-in forms require users to manually check a box that indicates they give their consent to receive emails.

-• Unbundled Opt-Ins: Unbundled opt-ins give users the option to subscribe to your mailing list or newsletter separately from other forms.
+• Unbundled opt-ins: Unbundled opt-ins give users the option to subscribe to your mailing list or newsletter separately from other forms.

-• Double Opt-In: Double opt-in forms require users to confirm their intent by clicking on a link sent via email.
+• Double opt-in: Double opt-in forms require users to confirm their intent by clicking on a link sent via email.

-• Granular Consent: Granular consent forms allow users to specify which type of emails they want to receive, such as marketing promotions or product updates.
+• Granular consent: Granular consent forms allow users to specify which type of emails they want to receive, such as marketing promotions or product updates.

 Use an active opt-in or a double opt-in form to ensure that their customers don't find your content spammy or unauthorized.
 This will allow them to confirm their interest before being added to your mailing list.

-8. Evaluate international data transfer.
+8. Evaluate international data transfer

 If you transfer data from the EU to another country, that country must have an adequate level of protection for personal data.